siliconvalleyanimeclub/t-writer.js/README.md

 Starts the effect.
 The writer will go through it's queue of actions.

+### stop

+Stops the writer effect and cancels any running animations.
+The writer will stop at its current state.

 ### clearText

 Clears all text from the writer **instantly**.
 This is not a queued action, therefore, it can only be called once the writer has stopped running.